-- Cambodia is about one and a half times the size of England – roughly the same area as Oklahoma.
-Around one twentieth of the country is covered by the waters of the Tonle Sap lake.
-The highest point is Phnom Aural (1771m) in the Cardamom Mountains.
+• Cambodia is about one and a half times the size of England – roughly the same area as the US state of Oklahoma.

-- Cambodia’s population is around 15 million, of which ninety percent is Khmer.
-The remainder consists of ethnic Chinese and Vietnamese (together around 6.5 percent), the Cham (2.5 percent) and the chunchiet (1 percent).
+• Cambodia’s population is just over 15 million, of which ninety percent is Khmer.
+The remainder consists of ethnic Chinese and Vietnamese (together around 6 percent), the Cham (2.5 percent) and the chunchiet (1 percent).

-- Average annual income is just $610 per capita, putting Cambodia among the world’s poorest countries.
-Average life expectancy, though improving, is just 61 years.
+• Average annual income is just $944 per capita, making Cambodia the third poorest country in Asia (after Nepal and Bangladesh – and compared to a per capital income of $5480 in neighbouring Thailand).
+Average life expectancy, though improving, is just 63 years.

 • Cambodia has one of the world’s highest rates of deforestation, the fifth highest globally, according to recent figures.
 Primary rainforest cover fell from over 70 percent in 1970 to just 3.1 percent in 2007.

 • Cambodia has changed its name more frequently than almost any other country in the world.
 Within the past half-century it’s been known variously as the Khmer Republic (1970–75), Democratic Kampuchea (under the Khmer Rouge, 1976–79) and the People’s Republic of Kampuchea (1979–89).
 It’s now officially called the Kingdom of Cambodia.